Do you leave behind good flavours in the espresso shot ?

 Development time (DT) was 2:44 minutes for the good one.
 The bad with more burned taste you would expect to be roasted longer, but no, its roasted a bit shorter: the DT was only 2:19 minutes.

-3 possible explanations for the burnt taste
+Possible explanations for the burnt taste

-A higher temperature rise in the bad one: 12°Celcius (and BT ended on 181°C) … where as the good one only rose 6-8°C (to end-BT at 175°C).
+(1) A higher temperature rise in the bad one: 12°Celcius (and BT ended on 181°C) … where as the good one only rose 6-8°C (to end-BT at 175°C).

-When entering First Crack the bad one had a ROR around 10°C pr min.
+(2) When entering First Crack the bad one had a ROR around 10°C pr min.
 Whereas the good one was around 5.
-The general recommandation is to be at the 5°C level and not as high as 10°C when entering FC and for the rest of the roast.
+I have heard a recommandation around 5°C per minute – and not as high as 10°C when entering FC and for the rest of the roast.

-The amrican roaster Rob Hoos talks about the importance of the middle phase: from yellow point to FC start (see his book “Modulating the flavor profile of coffee“).
+(3) The american roaster Rob Hoos talks about the importance of the middle phase: from yellow point to FC start (see his book “Modulating the flavor profile of coffee“).
 He calls it the Maillard phase.
 In these two roasts the drying phase up untill yellow point are not that far apart: 4:00 and 3:45.
 But the lenght of this middle phase is 3 minutes for the bad one, and 5 minutes for the good one.